The Complex Commercial Litigation Law Review: Portugal

 However, these longstanding criteria are now being replaced by the concept of the company as the cornerstone to identify the commercial nature of any given contract.

-Portuguese law regulates commercial contracts using the Portuguese Commercial Code and other specific laws.
-In fact, over the past 30 years, the number of laws providing legal regimes for specific contracts has grown significantly, for example:
+Portuguese law regulates commercial contracts using the Commercial Code and other specific laws.
+Over the past 30 years, the number of laws providing legal regimes for specific contracts has grown significantly, for example:

 - agency contracts: Decree-Law 178/86 of 3 July;